AntonBiryukovUofC/RayTracerFortran/README.md

 # TODO:

 ## Parallel tempering Fortran codes:
-3. Figure out what INTERPLAYER routine does
-4. Fix PROPOSAL_SDRT() for ray tracing
 9. in the filebase.txt, first line is string length, second line is the string to be prepended to all filenames.
-12. Commented weird lines with partmp at IDIP==1
 13. mapfile : (transpose these rows into a long one row file)

 k